jcoo092/CML_benchmarks/Racket/README.md

 ## Parameters to each program

-Communications Time takes, in order, the number of iterations (this is likely to change in the future).
+Communications Time takes the number of iterations only (this might change in the future).

-Linear Algebra (currently the filename is shortened to linalg) take, in order, the particular style of linear algebra to run, the number of iterations, and the size of a vector, or the size of the rows and columns of a square matrix.
+Linear Algebra (currently the filename is shortened to linalg) takes, in order, the particular style of linear algebra to run, the number of iterations, and the size of a vector, or the size of the rows and columns of a square matrix.
 The style of whispering currently can be selected from amongst vector, matrix and mixed, which are respectively specified as the strings `vector`, `matrix` and `mixed`.
 Vector performs vector addition and multiplication between two same-sized vectors (one is transposed each iteration for the multiplication, and the first row of the resulting matrix used as an input to the next iteration).
 Matrix performs matrix addition and multiplication between two square matrices.
 Mixed performs matrix-vector multiplication, for both row and column vectors.

 Monte Carlo Pi takes, in order, the number of iterations and the number of threads to use.